tburke9891/OktaVault/Questions.md

 [!SCIM is a standard Okta leverages to automatically exchange user identity info with a service provider]- True
 [!Which strategies are offered by Okta to perform provisioning operations on downstream applications?]- - API Based - Agent Based
-[!Who determines whether an applciation supports provisioning features?]- Application service provider
+[!Who determines whether an application supports provisioning features?]- Application service provider
-[!When Okta Lifecycle Management (Provisioning) is enabled for a supproted app, all previsously assigned users are provisiong into the app]-
+[!When Okta Lifecycle Management (Provisioning) is enabled for a supported app, all previously assigned users are provisioning into the app]-
 False
 [!Okta User Profile starts with 31 attrs, 4 of which are required to create a new account in Okta]- True